lgezelius/robotics/ROS2_Network.md

 ## IDE

 An IDE, such as Visual Studio Code, can be installed on the Base, or another computer or virtual machine.
 If the Visual Studio Code is not on the Base, the "Remote - SSH" extension can be used to access the Base.
+(See [Remote Development using SSH](https://code.visualstudio.com/docs/remote/ssh#_remember-hosts-and-advanced-settings) for more information.)

 ## Robots